SUNSET-Sejong-University/BuildIn/README.md

 - **Arduino MKR WiFi 1010**
 - **4 LEDs** (Red, Yellow, Green, plus optional Blue for standby/other state)
 - **Breadboard and jumper wires**
--
-⚡ Note: This project does not require external resistors.
-The LEDs are driven using the `INPUT_PULLUP` configuration on the MKR WiFi 1010 pins.

 ## Motivation